 Welcome!
-I hols a Ph.D. in Political Science and International Relations at the University of Southern California.
+I hold a Ph.D. in Political Science and International Relations from the University of Southern California.
 I also hold a Master of Science in Applied Economics and Econometrics (MS AEE).
-I have a strong mixed methods background through my experience working with survey data, A/B testing, survey experiments, interviews, focus groups, text analysis, vector autoregressions (VAR) and multilevel-regression analysis with postratification frames (MRP).
+I have a strong mixed methods background through my experience working with survey data, A/B testing, survey experiments, interviews, focus groups, text analysis, vector autoregressions (VAR), time series data, and multilevel-regression analysis with postratification frames (MRP).

 Corporate Political Strategy

 Dissertation Committee Members

 Dr. Nan Jia (co-chair), Associate Professor of Management and Organization, USC Marshall School of Business

 Dr. Gerardo Munck (co-chair), Professor of Political Science, USC

 Dr. Christian Grose, Associate Professor of Political Science and Public Policy, USC